 - Why This Topic Is Important

-Foster care is intended to provide temporary, safe living arrangements and therapeutic services for children who cannot remain safely at home because of risk for maltreatment or inadequate care.
-The U.S. foster care system aims to safely reunify children with their parents or secure another permanent home, e.g., through adoption; however, too often this goal is not achieved, especially for older youth and children with disabilities (1, 2).
-Instead, many children spend years in foster homes or group homes, often moving many times (1, 2).
+Foster care is intended to provide temporary, safe living arrangements and therapeutic services for children and youth who cannot remain safely at home because of risk for maltreatment or inadequate care.
+The U.S. foster care system aims to safely reunify children with their parents or secure another permanent home, e.g., through adoption.
+Often this goal is not achieved, however, especially for older children and those with disabilities (1).
+Instead, many children spend years in foster family homes or group homes, often moving many times (1).

-Children in foster care are at increased risk for a variety of emotional, physical, behavioral, and academic problems, with outcomes generally worse for children in group homes (3, 4).
-Recognizing this, advocates and policymakers have made efforts to prevent children from entering the system and to safely reduce the number of children living in foster care, particularly in group homes (5, 6).
-While the number of children in foster care nationally has decreased since the 2000s, it has risen in recent years, and California continues to have the largest number of children entering the system each year (1, 7).
-Further, children of color continue to be overrepresented in the foster care system; in California, for example, African American/black children make up 23% of foster children but only 6% of the general child population (8).Among older youth exiting foster care, more than half (51% nationwide and 65% in California) age out of the system without being reunited with their families or connected with another family (8).
-Recognizing the need to support these youth in the transition to adulthood, California and many other states now extend foster care services past age 18, and the Affordable Care Act ensures that health coverage continues until age 26.
-However, aging out of the system still creates challenges for many youth—a high percentage experience inadequate housing, low educational and career attainment, early parenthood, substance abuse, physical and mental health problems, and involvement with the criminal justice system (4, 8).
-Continued efforts are needed to ensure these young people have the support, skills, and resources to successfully transition to life as an adult (4, 8).
+Young people in foster care are at increased risk for a range of emotional, physical, behavioral, academic, and employment problems, with outcomes generally worse for those in group homes (2, 3).
+Recognizing this, leaders and policymakers have made efforts to safely reduce the number of children living in foster care, particularly in group settings (4, 5).
+While the number of children in foster care has decreased since the 2000s, statewide and nationally, California continues to have the largest number of children entering the system each year (6).
+Further, American Indian/Alaska Native, black, and Latino children continue to be overrepresented in the foster care system; in California, for example, African American/black children represent 19% of foster children but only 5% of the general child population (2, 7).
+Research has shown that children of color, those with disabilities, and LGBTQ+ youth are at increased risk for poorer outcomes compared with the general foster care population (1, 2, 3).Among California children and youth exiting foster care in 2020, more than one in eight aged out of the system without being reunited with their families or connected with another permanent family (7).
+Recognizing the need to support these youth in the transition to adulthood, California and many other states now extend foster care services to age 21, and the Affordable Care Act ensures that health coverage continues until age 26 (3).
+However, aging out of the system still creates challenges, as these young adults face increased risks for homelessness, inadequate housing, low educational and career attainment, early parenthood, physical and mental health problems, and involvement with the criminal justice system, among other negative outcomes (2, 3).
+Additional efforts are needed to ensure these young people have the support and resources to successfully navigate the critical transition to adulthood (2, 3).

 Sources for this narrative: